civic-switchboard/civic-switchboard.github.io/_posts/2023-08-21-post_civic-switchboard-institute.md

 ### This project builds on previous work by the Civic Switchboard project, including:

 * The [creation of an online guide and toolkit](https://civic-switchboard.github.io/assets/guide/Civic_Switchboard_Guide.pdf) for libraries interested in expanding (or beginning) their role around civic information.
-* The collection of case studies that showcase the variety of civic data work in libraries (see [2019](https://civic-switchboard.gitbook.io/guide/case-studies) and [2020](https://civic-switchboard.gitbook.io/guide/case-studies-2020)case studies)
+* The collection of case studies that showcase the variety of civic data work in libraries (see [2019](https://civic-switchboard.gitbook.io/guide/case-studies) and [2020](https://civic-switchboard.gitbook.io/guide/case-studies-2020) case studies)
 * The development of an [open civic data curriculum](https://civic-switchboard.gitbook.io/education-series/)for faculty to integrate into graduate programs in Library and Information Science
 * The establishment of community of practice infrastructure, such as a [discussion group](https://civic-switchboard.github.io/group/) and community calls (which will be reinstituted with this grant).